tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/mqtt_server_setup/README.md

 ```

 ## Creating the MQTT Server Certificate
+Create 'mosquitto' user if it does not already exist.
+* useradd -M mosquitto
+* usermod -L mosquitto

 Create a directory to store all Mosquitto certificates.
+* mkdir /root/mosquitto
+* chmod go-rwx /root/mosquitto
+* chown mosquitto:mosquitto /root/mosquitto
+* cd /root/mosquitto

 It is important to use different certificate subject parameters for your CA, server and clients.
 **When prompted for the CN (Common Name), enter your server's hostname.**
-Create 'mosquitto' user if it does not already exist.
-* sudo useradd -M mosquitto
-* sudo usermod -L mosquitto
+If you don't know you hostname then run something like: uci show system

 ### Create an X509 CA certificate.
 ```bash